CAVaccineInventory/site/vaccinebot.md

 add_to_nav: false
 ---

-VaccinateCA.com is using a crawler to find new vaccination locations for CA residents.
+VaccinateCA.com is using a crawler to find  information about vaccination locations for CA residents.
 This crawler uses the user-agent `Vaccinebot (+https://www.vaccinateca.com/vaccinebot)`.

 If you have questions about our crawler, please email vaccinebot at